SoCFPGA-learning/Chameleon96/3-SD-card+Preloader/readme.md

 ```

-The go into your u-boot folder and compile it:
+Then go into your u-boot folder and compile it:

 ```
 cd u-boot-socfpga/